Limbic Templates: How to Change Deep Patterns

 • and the all important one: it’s good to be me

-But even in the best of circumstances, things can go wrong.
 Let’s say your mom loved you very much, but worked full time and had to feed you on a schedule rather than every time you were interested in food.
-You get hungry, you cry, you cry more, you get tired, you fall asleep.
+In this scenario, you get hungry cry cry more get exhausted fall asleep.
 Then, later, your mom comes and you get fed.
-If this pattern gets repeated over and over, the neural results of this might be beliefs like:

 • there is no point to expressing my needs because nothing happens